 OPPD will conduct no corrective actions related to citizen complaints.
 OPPD is continuing to evaluate changes in the dust control plan due to a statistically significant level (SSL) above the established groundwater protection standard for lithium at a monitoring well down-gradient of the NC2 ash landfill.
 The SSL related to lithium was most likely due to windblown ash settling near the monitoring well and percolating down into the groundwater following precipitation events.
-OPPD has initiated an Assessment of Corrective Measures and is working toward a selection of remedy as required by 40 CFR Part 257, which may result in changes to the dust control plan.
+OPPD completed an Assessment of Corrective Measures in 2020 and, as required by 40 CFR Part 257, selected a remedy in 2021.